danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 We can do this using some special operations available more or less in all libraries for tensor manipulation:

 - In TensorFlow, we have `tf.math.segment_[sum|prod|mean|max|min]`.
-- For PyTorch, we have the [Torch Scatter](https://github.com/rusty1s/pytorch_scatter) library by ‪Matthias Fey.
+- For PyTorch, we have the [Torch Scatter](https://github.com/rusty1s/pytorch_scatter) library by Matthias Fey.
 - In Jax, we only have `jax.ops.segment_sum`.

 These operations apply a reduction to "segments" of a tensor, where the segments are defined by integer indices.
 Something like this: